Alyn Wallace has an arsenal of apps and websites on his phone to help him plan his night shoots. These are some of his favorites:

 3. Multimat Kumfie.
 “Sold in camping shops for about a fiver, this folds up in my backpack and is very light, but can be used to kneel on.”

 4. Sigma 8mm f/3.5 Fisheye.
-“This gives a 180° view; I use it to get shots of the whole of the night sky in one exposure.
+“This fisheye lens gives a 180° view; I use it to get shots of the whole of the night sky in one exposure.
 It is great for meteor showers – or for showing light pollution.
 It’s a Canon-mount, but I use it with the Sigma MC-11 adaptor so it fits on my Sony E-Mount.”

 5. Tokina Firin 20mm f/2.
 “Fast wide lenses are essential for shooting astrophotography.
-The Tokina Firin 20mm f/2 is a new favourite – as is Samyang’s 24mm f/1.4 (which is currently away being serviced).
+The Tokina Firin 20mm f/2 is a new favorite – as is Samyang’s 24mm f/1.4 (which is currently away being serviced).
 I also carry around Sony’s own G Master 16-35mm f/2.8 and a Sigma 50mm f/1.4 Art.”

 6. MSM Star Tracking head.
 “The SiFo Rotator is a motorized pan head with a built-in rechargeable battery.
 It can be used for time-lapses, but it can also be used for star tracking – this involves panning the camera to match the earth’s rotation, to avoid blur in long exposures.
 You align the head with the North Star using an optional laser pointer.”